-I will just go ahead and assume that nobody demotivates his employees or team members on purpose.
-At the same time not each and every person with some kind of people responsibility can be completely incompetent in leading these people.
+I will just go ahead and assume that nobody demotivates their employees or team members on purpose.
+At the same time, not each and every person with some kind of people responsibility can be completely incompetent in leading these people.
 And yet, motivation drains away almost everywhere one looks.

 This raises two major questions:

 Obviously, there is no one-fits-all answer, but let me raise some claims as to how we slowly but steadily kill our employee’s motivation.